Distributed Antenna Systems: 10 Takeaways from the Property Tech Breakfast

 - Carrier relationships are crucial to delivering successful DAS deployments, as they can offer subsidization financially or by providing equipment for their signal delivery.

 - Active DAS systems require you to have a power source for the donor antenna components and use fiber optics to connect to remote nodes.
-Passive DAS systems collect RF over coax into a powered BDA (bi-directional amplifier), and then over coax to remote nodes.
+Passive DAS collect RF over coax into a powered BDA (bi-directional amplifier), and then over coax to remote nodes.

 - Having a team of consultants, distributors, and integrators that consistently follow a process in coordination to the changing industry best practices will ensure a successful installation, carrier compliance, and happy users.